oncomouse/rake-and-pandoc/Readme.md

 #### Compiling Stand-alone Articles

 To compile a stand-alone article, run `rake articles:<article tag>:<operation name>` where `<article tag>` is the name of the file the article is stored in and `<operation name>` is replaced with the file format you want your book compiled as.
-For example: `rake articles:my-article:docx` to compile a file named `articles/my-article.md` to MS Word.
+For example: `rake articles:article:docx` to compile a file named `articles/article.md` to MS Word.